 Ever professional the Secretary of State didn’t give any clue that she was at all disturbed by the protest during her speech.
 And her audience respected that, if not the heavy duty eviction of the 71 year old veteran heckler.

-You can prepare for your next set-piece speech with a one-to-one coaching session.
+You can prepare for your next set-piece speech with an online training course or with a one-to-one coaching session.
 So, make sure that you are at the top of your game when you have to give your next speech.
 Please don’t hesitate to get in touch when the time is right.

 The charge of disorderly conduct laid against Ray McGovern, the 71-year old protester, has been dropped.
 He won’t get an apology for being roughed up during Secretary Clinton’s speech, but his point has certainly got a whole lot more news focus.